 8bitchip has a hard drive installable version

-Old Games Finder has all the floppy disks!
+Atari Legend has the floppy disks!

 Atari Greenlog now has a cool gameplay video.